 Abstract: The presented paper deals with simple and practical methods of discrete controller design using conventional approach based on robust stability analysis in frequency domain, and the new approach using the reflection vectors techniques.
-The control structure consists of feed-forward and feedback part.
+We assume that the control structure consists of feedforward and feedback part.
 Proposed algorithms were tested in illustrated examples for stable, unstable and oscillating systems.
 Simulations were realized in MATLAB-Simulink, Version 7.0.
 Obtained results show applicability of the theoretical principles for control of processes subject to parametrical model uncertainty.

-Keywords: robust control, robust stability, parametrical uncertainty, diofantine equation, poleplacement, time-optimal controller, PID controller, quadratic programming, reflection vectors
+Keywords: robust control, robust stability, parametrical uncertainty, diofantine equation, poleplacement, quadratic programming, reflection vectors